Envoy testifies Trump tied Ukraine aid to politically motivated investigations

 (Graphic: The impeachment inquiry, here)

-Reporting by Patricia Zengerle and Jonathan Landay; Additional reporting by Susan Heavey, Richard Cowan, David Morgan, Doina Chiacu and Mark Hosenball; Writing by Will Dunham; Editing by Sandra Maler and Grant McCool
+Reporting by Patricia Zengerle and Jonathan Landay; Additional reporting by Susan Heavey, Richard Cowan, David Morgan, Doina Chiacu and Mark Hosenball; Writing by Will Dunham; Editing by Grant McCool